← Back to Convent of Christ Tickets

 Convento de Cristo is busiest mid-morning to early afternoon between May and September.
 The site sits inland from the main Lisbon–Fátima–Batalha–Nazaré coach-tour circuit and is consequently a little quieter than Batalha or Alcobaça; coach tours that include Tomar tend to arrive later in the day after a morning at the other monasteries.
 The Charola and the Chapter House window are the two single most-crowded corners of the complex.

 Quietest windows: Tuesday to Friday in the first hour of opening, and the last 90 minutes before close on any non-Saturday.
-Closed Mondays year-round.
-Also closed 1 January, Easter Sunday, 1 May and 25 December.
+Open daily year-round.
+Closed only on listed Portuguese public holidays: 1 January, 1 March (Tomar municipal day), Easter Sunday, 1 May, and 24-25 December.
 Saturdays through the peak season run high all day; Sundays carry the Portuguese-resident free-morning effect (see below) and are busiest before 14:00.

 Portuguese residents and citizens receive complimentary admission to national monuments on Sunday and public-holiday mornings until 14:00 under a long-standing Ministério da Cultura scheme.
 This is not extended to non-resident visitors; international guests pay the standard rate seven days a week.
 The town of Tomar also hosts the Festa dos Tabuleiros every four years in early July — a major regional festival that fills the town and surrounding hotels; check the festival calendar if you plan a July visit.